-Help us keep the green in "Evergreen.”
 Sustainability is an important component of Residential and Dining Service’s mission as well as a big part of your education.
-As you think about packing and planning for your arrival consider your environmental impact.
+Consider your environmental impact as you pack and plan for your arrival.

-Many students choose to bring too many belongings they don't need.
-A good rule of thumb is that if you are bringing more than reasonably fits into one vehicle, you are bringing too much.
+Many students choose to bring too many belongings.
+A good rule of thumb is that if you’re bringing more than fits into one vehicle, you’re bringing too much.

-Residential and Dining Services strongly encourages residents to be prepared for a natural disaster by assembling an Emergency Supply Kit.
+We strongly encourage you to be prepared for a natural disaster by assembling an Emergency Supply Kit.
 We also strongly suggest reviewing the Health and Counseling Services Parent Checklist.

 - Bedding including extra-long twin-size sheets (regular twin size fits too), mattress pad, blankets, and pillows

 - Alarm clock

 - Health insurance information and knowledge of how to access insurance coverage

 - Clothing and personal items (seasonal items and then rotate when possible)

 - Rain boots

 - First aid kit